Srikanth (actor, born 1940)

 Srikanth (19 March 1940 – 12 October 2021) was an Indian actor who has performed in around 200 Tamil films since his debut in 1965.
-He is also referred to as Venniradai Srikanth.
+He is also referred to as Vennira Aadai Srikanth.
 He has played the lead hero in around 50 films between 1965 and 1979 and has also played supporting roles in films with actors Sivaji Ganesan, Muthuraman, Ravichandran and Jaishankar in the lead roles.
 In the late seventies to early nineties, he appeared as a villain opposite actors including Sivakumar, Rajinikanth and Kamal Haasan.

-Film career (1965–2009)
+Film career

 Srikanth was employed in the American Consulate before his career in the film industry.
 Srikanth was given his break as the lead hero by C. V. Sridhar with the film Vennira Aadai in 1965.
 He used to act in various dramas staged by troupes between 1960 and 1965.
 His birth name was Venkatraman, however, he performed the character of Srikanth in Major Chandrakanth, a drama directed in 1962, due to which he gained popularity in drama circles.
 Later this same name was adopted while he entered into films.
 Srikanth along with Vietnam Veedu Sundaram, Nagesh, Vaali and Vennira Aadai Moorthy used to stay at the area near T. Nagar Club House near the Shiva Vishnu Temple.
 N. C. Chakravarthy, who was an assistant director to C. V. Sridhar, was a regular Table Tennis player at the T. Nagar Club House and approached Srikanth to give auditions at Chitralaya studios for the new Tamil film Vennira Aadai.
 The film Vennira Aadai introduced 4 new faces to Tamil Cinema including that of Srikanth, who were Jayalalithaa, Vennira Aadai Nirmala and Vennira Aadai Moorthy.
 He was the first male actor in Tamil films to act as lead hero opposite Jayalalithaa.

 Later in 1965, Srikanth acted in Naanal, directed by K. Balachandar.
 He received his first negative role in the film Selva Magal in 1967.
 The image of a romantic hero which he acquired in his debut film, was used by him in only a few films in his career.
 Aiming for versatility, he accepted supporting roles in various films.
 He was in directorial ventures of K. Balachandar, like Bama Vijayam, Poova Thalaiya, Ethir Neechal, Navagraham and Nootrukku Nooru.
 He played the role of a mental patient in Raja Veetu Pillai, cast opposite Pushpalata.
 He played the hen-pecked husband who is son of the character played by Shivaji Ganesan in the film Vietnam Veedu.
 He has acted with Sivaji Ganesan in other films like Praptham, Gnana Oli, Vasantha Maligai, Rajapart Rangadurai, Sivagamiyin Selvan, Vani Rani, Thanga Pathakkam, Anbai Thedi, Rojavin Raja, Avan Oru Sarithiram, Ilaya Thalaimurai and Raja Rishi.